To be creative, should you "go with the flow" or schedule out your day?

 For by working without attachment one attains the Supreme.”

-The key is that I stay with the task.
+The key to making this work is to stay with the task that I’ve scheduled, even if I don’t feel like it.
 I don’t allow myself to get distracted and “go with the flow” in terms of changing tasks, surfing the net, etc.

-Ironically by doing this, we tend to achieve better results anyway, but let us not focus on results.
-Whether the results are “good” or not, the question is whether the process was good?
-Were we mindful, did we enjoy the work, was it compassionate, and aligned with our values?
+Whether the results are “good” or not, the better question I ask myself is whether the process was good?
+Was I mindful, did I enjoy the work, was it compassionate, and aligned with my values?

-If you’re going to avoid deadlines and due dates, and want to go with the flow, then be fully accepting that Life will give you whatever it wants to, sometimes demanding things you don’t feel like doing but have to, to stay alive or out of trouble!
+If you’re going to avoid deadlines and due dates, and want to go with the flow, then be accepting that Life will give you whatever It wants to… sometimes demanding tasks you don’t feel like doing but end up “having to”.

-Instead, why don’t we create a new and healthier relationship to deadlines?
+Instead, perhaps we can create a new and healthier relationship to deadlines?

-Let’s set goals and deadlines (or lifelines) as our compass, yet, journey joyfully.
-Work towards them with a playful experimentation and curiosity, appreciating the learning and the moment-by-moment process.
+Work towards our “goals” with a playful experimentation and curiosity, appreciating the learning and the moment-by-moment process.